 Let’s add some media queries to make our site responsive.

-Using the @media rule I applied a different style that will be executed when the screen width is 768px or less (for tablets), and also another set of styles for when the screen is 480 pixels or smaller (for mobile devices).
-This is to ensure we have a uniform design which is not distorted on different devices.
+Using the @media rule, I applied a different style that will be executed when the screen width is 768px or less (for tablets), and also another set of styles for when the screen is 480 pixels or smaller (for mobile devices).
+This is to ensure we have a uniform design that is not distorted on different devices.

 Fluid Design